therookiescorner-web/CHASER-Policies/privacy.md

 - Display nearby trading card shops based on your location
 - Show trading card events and product release calendars
 - Send push notifications about events and releases you have opted into
-- Process and manage your subscription
+- Process, manage, and renew your auto-renewable subscription, including trial eligibility and restoration of purchases
 - Save your preferences, favorites, and notification settings
 - Allow verified businesses to create and manage events
 - Improve and personalize your experience